Are All Layers Created Equal?: Robustness of Individual Layers

-Since the networks are much deeper than \fcn{s}, we transpose the heatmaps to show the layers as columns.
-For \vgg{s}, more layers are sensitive to re-initialization, yet the patterns are similar to the observations from the simple \fcn{s} on \mnist: the bottom layers are sensitive while the top layers are robust to re-initialization.
+In typical computer vision tasks beyond elementary problems such as \mnist, densely connected \fcn{s} are significantly outperformed by convolutional neural networks. \vgg{s}~\citep{simonyan2014very} and \resnet{s}~\citep{he2016deep,he2016identity} are two widely used convolutional network architectures.
+Fig.~\ref{fig:cifar10-vgg} and Fig.~\ref{fig:cifar10-resnet} show the robustness results on \cifar{} with the two architectures.
+Since the networks are much deeper than the \fcn{s} of the previous section, we transpose the heatmaps and now a column designates a layer.
+For \vgg{s}, more layers are sensitive to re-initialization, yet the characteristics are similar to the observations from the simple \fcn{s} on \mnist: bottom layers are evidently more sensitive than the top layers to re-initialization.